 MetaMask Virtual1%1% cross-borderFreeMastercardSelf-custodyUS/EEA/UK

 The 7-14 day gap between signing up and receiving a physical card is not just an inconvenience.
-It has real financial cost:
+It has a financial cost:

 Missed cashback.
 At $3,000/month spending with a 4% cashback card, two weeks of waiting costs $60-$120 in missed rewards.
 With a virtual card, you start earning from day one.